 - 4 Cologne Cathedral – The heart of Colognes Old Town

 - 5 Visit Cologne in the Winter – Cologne Christmas Markets

 - 6 A Romantic Weekend in Cologne – For Love or Fortune

 - 7 Cologne, Germany – A town with a History

-Spend a weekend in Cologne, Germany because it is a beautiful city on the river Rhine with loads to do and lots to discover.
-There are so many points of interest in this beautiful city.
+Cologne (Koln), is a beautiful city on the river Rhine with loads to do and lots to discover.
+You have to spend at least a weekend in Cologne to really discover the essence of this beautiful city.

 Cologne is located in the German federal state of North Rhine-Westphalia and is the 4th largest city in Germany.
 Mostly post World War II rebuild, due to 90 percent of it being damaged by bombing.

 Now, it boasts some impressive architecture, a great culture and an intriguing history.